James Webb Space Telescope mirror installation halfway complete

 The mirror segments are made of ultra-lightweight beryllium, which was chosen because of its thermal and mechanical properties at extremely low temperatures.
 Each segment also has a thin gold coating, chosen for its ability to reflect infrared light.

 The mirrors were built by Ball Aerospace & Technologies Corp. in Boulder, Colorado.
-Ball is the principle subcontractor to Northrop Grumman for the optical technology and lightweight mirror system.
+Ball is the principal subcontractor to Northrop Grumman for the optical technology and lightweight mirror system.
 The installation of the mirrors onto the telescope structure is being performed by Harris corporation of Rochester, New York, which is leading integration and testing for the telescope.

 Once there, the 18 segments of the primary mirror should unfold and adjust.
 The JWST’s largest feature is a five-layered Sun shield the size of a tennis court that attenuates heat from the Sun – by more than a million times.
 The JWST’s four scientific instruments have detectors that are capable of recording extremely faint signals.

 Unlike the Hubble Space Telescope, the JWST will not orbit the Earth but will orbit the Sun at a distance of 1 million miles (approximately 1.5 million kilometers) from the Earth – a location that is called the second Lagrange point, or “L2”.
-This orbit will let the telescope stay in line with the Earth as it moves around the Sun, allowing the satellite’s large sunscreen to protect the space observatory from the light and heat of the Sun, Earth and Moon.
+This orbit will let the telescope stay in line with the Earth as it moves around the Sun, allowing the satellite’s large sunscreen to protect the space observatory from the light and heat of the Sun, Earth, and Moon.

 Video courtesy of NASA